ADHD in boys

 After 20 sessions of NFB 78%

-The research shows that neurofeedback works best for children over 6 years of age with normal or high intelligence.
-Usually, some 30-50 treatment sessions (30-45 minutes each) are required for successful treatment, at a rate of 2-3 sessions per week.
+Research shows neurofeedback works best for children over six with average or high intelligence.
+Usually, 30-50 treatment sessions (30-45 minutes each) are required for successful treatment at a rate of 2-3 sessions per week.

 After 1-5 sessions